Sachin Tendulkar: Rise through the ranks

+1994–96: ODI matches

-Tendulkar's performance through the years 1994–1999 coincided with his physical peak, in his early twenties.
-He opened the batting at Auckland against New Zealand in 1994, making 82 runs off 49 balls.
-He scored his first ODI century on 9 September 1994 against Australia in Sri Lanka at Colombo.
-It took him 78 ODIs to score his first century.
+Tendulkar opened the batting for the first time in ODIs at Auckland against New Zealand in 1994, scoring an explosive 82 runs off just 49 balls.
+This was an innings hailed by Wisden as one that “changed ODI cricket forever.”
+He scored his first ODI century on 9 September 1994 against Australia in Sri Lanka at Colombo, in his 79th ODI.

-Tendulkar's rise continued when he was the leading run scorer at the 1996 World Cup, scoring two centuries.
-He was the only Indian batsman to perform well in the semi-final against Sri Lanka.
+Tendulkar's rise continued when he was the leading run scorer at the 1996 World Cup with 523 runs, scoring two centuries and three fifties.
+He was the only Indian batsman to perform well in the semi-final against Sri Lanka, scoring 65 runs out of 120 for India.
 Tendulkar fell amid a batting collapse and the match referee, Clive Lloyd, awarded Sri Lanka the match after the crowd began rioting and throwing litter onto the field.

 After the World Cup, in the same year against Pakistan at Sharjah, Indian captain Mohammed Azharuddin was going through a lean patch.
 Tendulkar and Navjot Singh Sidhu both made centuries to set a then record partnership for the second wicket.
 After getting out, Tendulkar found Azharuddin in two minds about whether he should bat.
 Tendulkar convinced Azharuddin to bat and Azharuddin subsequently unleashed 24 runs off one over.
 India went on to win that match.
 It enabled India to post a score in excess of 300 runs for the first time in an ODI.